 This attribute also helps customers scan the order again and proceed with payments.

-Saving and retrieving cart in POS benefits retailers
+Saving and retrieving carts in POS benefits retailers

 Improve the shopping experience